 Ever grown a Three Sisters traditional planting of corn, squash and beans, and are any of those crops regular parts of your home garden?
 Where is that home garden located?

 In my Zone 5B New York State backyard, I have only grown corn once or twice, years ago (but Susan who works with me in the garden for many years always does, so I get an ear or two!).

-Don’t have an answer, or feeling shy?
-Just say “count me in,” and I will.
-Two winners will be chosen at random after entries close at midnight on Tuesday, January 7, 2014.
-Good luck to all!
+Two winners were chosen at random after entries closed at midnight on Tuesday, January 7, 2014.

-miss other posts and podcasts in the seed series so far?
+enjoy other posts and podcasts in the seed series

 (All photos from Native Seeds/SEARCH.)